July 9 - July 21, 2017

 Cultural Events: Philadelphia in the summer is alive with music and art.
 We have scheduled supervised trips to concerts, performances, and exhibits.

 Special Activities: It is July after all!
-There will be opportunities to cool off in the Drexel pool and play volleyball in the evenings.
-We'll picnic in the park and enjoy other social events as a group.
+There will be opportunities to play volleyball in the evenings, see the city of Philadelphia, an enjoy other social activities.